najibghadri/redux-dunk/README.md

 return dunk(newState, Effects.doTheThing) - paramterless Effect
 return dunk(newState, Effects.reorderTopic(action.payload.topicId, action.payload.to)); - effect created with parameters

+## How effects are run with the redux store
+This is

 - Effects are always scheduled after the reducer has finished.
 - Effects run async (end of current event-loop tick)